ThibaudM13/ProjetSamReader/README.md

 ### Input

-A correct SAM file (the script needs an extension '.sam' on your file)
+SAM file with '.sam' extension (Be sure that the script will verify the input format)

 ### Launch the script